 Verder recommended using a Verderflex VF80 peristaltic hose pump to handle the fish slurry.
 This selection is due to the peristaltic working principle of a flexible hose and rotor allowing the easy passage of the fish slurry.
 The rotor both draws in and pushes out thick, viscous product.

-The processing plant was delighted that they could now redeploy the labor, and greatly reduce their process time.
+The processing plant was delighted that they could now redeploy the labour and the process time had been reduced greatly.